The Drover's Wife (short story)

 "The Drover's Wife" is a dramatic short story by the Australian writer Henry Lawson.
 It recounts the story of a woman left alone with her four children in an isolated hut in the outback in the late 19th century.

 The story was first published in the 23 July 1892 edition of The Bulletin magazine, and was subsequently reprinted in a number of the author's collections as well as other anthologies.

 Plot

 A woman in the outback is isolated in a small hut with her four children.
-Her husband has been away droving for six months and near sunset one day a snake disappears under the house.
-The children are put to bed and the woman waits with her dog, Alligator, for the snake to re-appear.
-Near dawn the snake emerges and it is killed by the woman and dog.
-The story shows the struggle of a lone woman against nature.
+Her husband has been away droving for six months; near sunset one day, a snake disappears under the house.
+After putting her children to bed, the woman waits with her dog, Alligator, for the snake to re-appear.
+When the snake emerges near dawn, it is quickly killed by the woman and Alligator; the story shows the struggle of a lone woman against nature.